 - Planted an apple orchard with volunteers – May 2012

 - Outdoor free Yoga classes in the Park to every Saturday during the summer since June 2012 and a free yoga for kids class in 2014.

-- Established a USTA approved tennis program for children 10 and under- June 2012
+- Established a USTA approved tennis program for children 10 and under, growing each year since, June 2012

 - Developed a website to inform the community of all activities